Skip to main content

 Price of Length

-Price of length is multiplied by the length required for the part.
+The price of length is multiplied by the length required for the part.

 Example